Factorial Notation, Formula, and Basic Examples

 When I first encountered an algebra problem with exclamation mark “!“, I thought it was a trick question.
 I didn’t know how to handle it because I had no idea what it meant.
 As you know, symbols in math are everything.
 The key is to recognize that each mathematical symbol has an implied meaning.
-Most of the time, it suggests some kind of operation that tells us what to do on a number, or some algebraic expressions.
+Most of the time, it suggests some kind of operation that tells us what to do with a number.
 The best way to understand how it works is to look at a specific example.

-Suppose your are asked to evaluate 5! , read as “five factorial“.
+Suppose you are asked to evaluate 5! read as “five factorial“.

 You can approach this in two ways.